Coronavirus & Tech: a match made in heaven?

 AI allows us to dissect and organise the data to enabling people to make informed decisions.

 The potential for AI intervention and further innovation is huge.

 AI has the potential capabilities to check the geographical densities of COVID-19 cases and recommend different lockdown timetables to every part of the world.

 It could allow us to further develop drones and driverless cars allowing essential supply chains to continue to work without human intervention.
 Tesla surpassing Toyota as the most valuable car company may be indicative of this.

 Then we look at the medical field.
 The use of local robotics is already in place in a lot of hospitals but, could we also have more robotic surgeries?
 Exploring the world of nanotechnology and its potential benefits towards vaccines and PPE?

 The beauty of AI is that it is possible to track everything at a micro and macro level modifying its recommendations repeatedly.

-Is there anything more important than this in 2020 and moving forward?
+Is there anything more important than this in a post-Coronavirus world and moving forward?

 For now, we at Recii help recruiters screen, assess and make educated decisions of candidate applications.